asalimih/InterOpt/README.md

 ## Use Cases

+### 1) qPCR with multiple reference genes

-1)  You have multiple internal controls (usually 2 or 3) and their corresponding raw CT values.
+You have multiple internal controls (usually 2 or 3) and their corresponding raw CT values.
 Here is how you can aggregate them into one new internal control using weighted geometric mean:

 ``` r
 library(InterOpt)